Graylog2/documentation/pages/faq.rst

 Where are the log files Graylog produces?
 -----------------------------------------

-You can find the log data for Graylog under the below directory with timestamps and levels and exeception messages.
+You can find the log data for Graylog under the below directory with timestamps and levels and exception messages.
 This is useful for debugging or when the server won't start.

      /var/log/graylog-server/server.log